alexhkurz/coronavirus-in-R/README.md

 We are learning this from scratch, but if you want to see how far we got by now, you can see **some recent data** at my collection of [coronavirus links](https://alexhkurz.github.io/notes/covid-19.html).

+Being more a mathematician than a data scientist this course is currently more on questions like how to define the exponential function, what is the number line, how to compute square roots without using a calculator,etc. If you are interestend in this you can jump directly to Part 2 without doing Part 1 first.

+## Part 1: Data Exploration in R

-## Part 1: Extracting and Plotting Data
+### Chapter 1: Extracting and Plotting Data

 (can be improved, but should be readable)